-Based in Berlin, Henrietta Y. Mansfeld (aka Heni) is an independent curator and researcher.
+Based in Berlin, Henrietta Y. Mansfeld (aka Heni) is a curator and researcher.
 She has curated solo and group shows collaborating with international artists on a wide range of artistic mediums including photography, sculpture, video art and sound art.
 Heni has organised events including artist talk and artist residency programme.
 She is the founder of The Cultarture Project (2014-), a curatorial initiative which aims to raise cultural, social and political awareness through art by connecting East and West.

 Heni is a PhD candidate in Fine Art at Zurich University of the Arts and the University of Reading, UK (a collaborative PhD programme).
 She speaks fluent English, Hungarian and Chinese, and conversational Korean, French and now German (currently B2).

 A flâneuse in the arts, she now works and lives in Berlin.